zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Damanala.
 In the deprivation, at first incense, plant, constipation.
 To be born The wisdom was burned by the fire of the name of consciousness.

-[APZ 142.4] (#apz142 .4) {#apz142 .4 .ref .apz} "desire” is telling craving. a
+[APZ 142.4] (#apz142 .4) {#apz142 .4 .ref .apz} "desire" is telling craving. a
 It is a lust, a central lotus, a root of Akushal.
 'All the World' is in all the hell world, in all the human world, in all divine, In all the relics, all entities in the world, are longed for.
-“All Lokahivi” is the desire of all the world, without cravings, without thirst Behave alone by the hinges of the capricia.
+"All Lokahivi" is the desire of all the world, without cravings, without thirst Behave alone by the hinges of the capricia.
 So the Buddha on that soil stated.

 [Msdiv 143] (#msdiv143) {#msdiv143 .ref .msdiv} (18-23)

-[APZ 143.1] (#apz143 .1) {#apz143 .1 .ref .apz} "Sin Realms”
+[APZ 143.1] (#apz143 .1) {#apz143 .1 .ref .apz} "Sin Realms"
 Sin support is a certain assistant (friend) who is a mythology VisivallyIn the case, (ii) there are no rewards of what was given.
 Votive gave There are no rewards in the thing.
 There are no rewards in what is cooked.
 Karma who did not do well.